PeterS111/Tibetan_Translator_GPT/README.md

 ### Datasets

-Datasets folder contain datasets of Tibetan-English text as scraped from https://www.lotsawahouse.org/ with some edits by Peter.
+Datasets folder contain datasets of Tibetan-English text as scraped from https://www.lotsawahouse.org/ with some edits by PeterS.
 There are two datasets: tib_small and tib_long.
 Both are uploaded in the original .txt version and converted into .jsonl fromat for GPT-3 fine-tuning.

 ### Updates